singhalgunjan5/Custom_CLI/README.md

 ## Installation
 To use mycli, you need to have Node.js installed on your system.
 You can install it globally using npm:
-1)Clone the repo
+- Clone the repo
-2)Run npm install -g
+- Run npm install -g

 ## mycli [options] <file_path>
 Replace `<file_path>` with the path to the file you want to analyze.